 Civil Liberties and Subcultures

-It's Complicated (Walrus magazine, October, 2014).
+It's Complicated (The Walrus, October, 2014).
 Gay and evangelical at Trinity Western University.

 Paper Chaste (Vancouver magazine, October 2014).
 Can gay students be banned from B.C.'s new law school?

-Olympic Pride (Walrus magazine, March 2014).
+Olympic Pride (The Walrus, March 2014).
 Why our athletes can't ignore Russia's anti-gay laws.

-Hot Wired (Walrus magazine, October 2013).
+Hot Wired (The Walrus, October 2013).
 How online hookups are changing our sex lives.

 The Education of Jeffrey Moore (Vancouver magazine, January 2013).
 The 15-year battle for a boy's right to attend public school.

-Bad Blood (Walrus magazine, December 2012).
+Bad Blood (The Walrus, December 2012).
 The politics of gay blood donations.
 Click here to listen to an audio podcast of this article.